sd155/BeGo/frontend/features/theme/README.md

 # App Theme Module

-The theme module provides a comprehensive design system for the Bego application.
+The theme module provides a comprehensive design system for the [Bego frontend application](../../README.md).
 It implements a Material Design-based theming system using Jetpack Compose.

 ## Key Components